Project overview

-The central idea is to draw on Catholic Social Thought to make the moral claim that workers enjoy a natural property right in the business of a company, that they possess an inalienable membership, just as their property in themselves has become inalienable since the abolition of slavery.
+The central idea draws on Catholic Social Thought to make the moral claim that workers enjoy a natural property right in the business of a company, that they possess an inalienable membership, just as their property in themselves has become inalienable since the abolition of slavery.
 The modern company is in its legal structure a poor reflection of the human association that produces goods and services and serves customers and society.
 Part of the job is to articulate clearly the implications for Company Law of recognising such a property right within mainstream companies (as opposed to worker co-ops, charities, etc).

 Making a clear distinction between the company itself (a legal construct) and its business, for the purpose of defining the ‘success’ that directors have a duty to promote